planetarium/NineChronicles.Headless/README.md

   --graphql-host <String>                                   (Default: 0.0.0.0) --graphql-port <Nullable`1>                               (Default: )
   --libplanet-node
-  --mpt                                                    Flag to turn on the Merkle trie feature.
-It is experimental.
+  --no-mpt                                                 Flag to turn off the Merkle Patricia Trie for state saving.
   --workers <Int32>                                        Number of workers to use in Swarm (Default: 5) --confirmations <Int32>                                  The number of required confirmations to recognize a block.
 0 by default.
 (Default: 0)
   --dev                                                    Flag to turn on the dev mode.  false by default.